rdegges/rdegges-blog/articles/2010/user-authentication-with-django.md

 ## Write the Portal urls.py

-Now that we’ve come up with a schema for our portal application, let’s implement it and write the urls.py:
+Now that we've come up with a schema for our portal application, let's implement it and write the urls.py:

 ``` python